 - Might Promote Brain Health

-Tart cherry juice is a good source of antioxidants and phenolic compounds that may help reduce oxidative stress and protect brain cells from possible damage (18), (19).
-The antioxidants in tart cherry juice may also help reduce symptoms of mild-to-moderate dementia and improve brain functioning in older adults (20).
+Tart cherry juice is a good source of phytonutrients like antioxidants and phenolici XIt is commonly present in fruits, which are renowned for their capacity as antioxidants and the link between their intake and the prevention of certain diseases. compounds that may help reduce oxidative stress and protect brain cells from possible damage (18), (19).
+The antioxidants in tart cherry juice may also help reduce symptoms of mild-to-moderate dementia and improve brain function in older adults (20).
 Tart cherry juice may also be helpful in reducing the pain caused due to nerve damage (21).

 - May Help Support Heart Health